Nursing only Open House Monday, November 20th @ 4pm

-The Office of Alumni and Career Services provides assistance for students preparing to enter their new careers.
-The department advises students and graduates with interview techniques, job searches, resume writing and professional networking strategies.
-The Dean of Alumni and Career Services guides students through the state and industry specific licensure and certification process and maintains an extensive alumni network that provides graduates with job listings, referral services, office rental information and general information regarding the professions.
-The department provides a website that lists an extensive selection of continuing education classes offered by Swedish Institute for professional advancement and to help graduates meet state and professional association requirements.
+The Office of Alumni and Career Services provides assistance for existing students and graduates preparing to enter their new careers.
+The department offers guidance in interview techniques, job searches, resume writing and professional networking strategies.
+Additionally, guidance is offered in state and industry-specific licensure and certification.
+We maintain an extensive alumni network that provides graduates with job listings, referral services, office rental information, and general information.
+We also offer an extensive selection of continuing education classes.

-Swedish Institute encourages input from students and regularly surveys students for their opinion of instruction and services.
-In addition, a Student Advisory Council, which represents all programs, meets regularly and uses this data to develop constructive suggestions for improvement.
+We encourage student input and regularly conduct surveys regarding our instruction and services.
+The Student Advisory Council, which represents all programs, meets regularly and uses this data to develop constructive suggestions for improvement.
 The Director of Student Services serves as the coordinator for the Council, and the Student Advisory Council serves as the voice of the student population.

 Each program publishes a Student Handbook that provides information about services, policies, and procedures related to the specific program.
 The Handbook also provides further information about how to access school services.
 It is each student’s responsibility to read, understand, and abide by all of the rules and procedures outlined in their program’s handbook.

 We have several student clubs that provide supportive environments, encouragement, and fun activities for enrolled students:

 We are proud of and wholly dedicated to serving our local community.
 Throughout the year, our students partake in several community events, including:

 Our Student Ambassador Program is designed to recognize exceptional students and present leadership initiatives to those with the skills to be student leaders.
 Faculty and program directors nominate students for the Student Ambassador Program.